A Conversation with Homeless Advocate Dez Martinez

 Morning is the hardest time for street people.
 “You are hungry and sore.
 People are yelling at you to move.
 Warm food and cold drinks are the best.
 In the Tower District, there is one place that will allow people to sit and have some water.
 Downtown has one other.
 But there are only a couple of streets where people are allowed to set up tents.
 In every other part of town, people are subject to arrest.”

 Street people are eager to work any way they can.
-Homeless people have to learn to be resourceful.
+People experiencing homelessness have to learn to be resourceful.
 Some dig holes in the summer to keep cool or sleep on roofs or in trees.
 Affectionately called tree huggers, they will build platforms in trees to be less prone to attack than on the ground.
 People have created booby traps hooked up to alarms to wake themselves if someone tries to hurt or steal from them.
 Many keep pet dogs to alert them, too.
 People also sleep cuddled up together for warmth and companionship.
 “The dogs always get fed first,” says Martinez.
 “I’ve never seen any street person abuse an animal.”

 “I have met so many caring people that I now have a huge extended family,” said Martinez.
 “They’ve helped me through my social anxiety due to PTSD.
 They have been the best counselors.
 For a long time, I couldn’t be around ‘normal people’ because I would have anxiety attacks.
 This is what happens when you go through trauma.
 It helped me so much just to go out there and help people who have helped me.
 It renewed my spirit.
 Street people don’t judge; they accept you as you are.
 It really is a family environment.
 People feed each other.
 People fed me.”